maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

-Once the repository is added, you can install Model states for Filament like any other composer package:
+Once the repository is added, you can install Model States for Filament like any other composer package:

 ```shell
 composer require maartenpaauw/model-states-for-filament